Update 10/11/2022: The long-awaited Aqara H1 3-gang switches are finally available, in both neutral and no-neutral versions!

 Change the colour and appearance of your Aqara D1 Smart Switch with this removable faceplate.

 The Aqara D1 supports Zigbee 1.2, while the Aqara H1 supports Zigbee 3.0, which is newer.
 Functionally, we haven’t seen any differences in real world speeds, response times, and lag times.
-However, there might be a difference in forwards compatibility with future technologies, but we wouldn’t worry too much about it.
+However, there might be a difference in forwards compatibility with future technologies.

 Lastly, there’s a difference in price!